Park View High School

 ARTICLE XI: FEES

-The fee waiver form found on the Park View website should be filled out before November 1, 2021.
+The fee waiver form found on the Park View website should be filled out at November’s general meeting.

 ARTICLE XII: POWERS

 The chapter sponsor is given the authority to supervise the administration of chapter activities as designated by the school principal.

 The principal shall reserve the right to approve all activities and decisions of the chapter.

 These bylaws are designed to amplify provisions of the national constitution and cannot contradict any components thereof.
 The chapter is obligated to adhere to the provisions of the national constitution in all activities it undertakes.

 These bylaws may be amended by a two-thirds vote of the chapter, provided notice of the proposed amendment has been given to the members at least one month prior to the vote.
 The exceptions are Articles III and IV (selection and discipline), which are developed by the Selection Committee and the Disciplinary Committee with approval of the principal.

 Bylaws and amendments must be consistent with the constitution of the National Honor Society.

 At least one $500 Park View NHS scholarship - dependent on funds - will be awarded to a two-year member who has completed all required service hours, attended monthly meetings regularly, demonstrated outstanding character, and overall, exemplified the four pillars of NHS.
 Applications will be available in early March and will be reviewed by the NHS Faculty Council.